ewdlop/AP-Bioloy-12/README.md

 ## DRINKING AINT COOL LIKE YOU THINK

-I know it is cool when you get those walking aids and your classmates can sign the memorial card on your grave.
+I know it is cool when you get those walking aids and your classmates can sign the memorial card of your grave and laugh at you years down the road mocking all dumb teenagers are.

 ## Chemicals are not candies